Included FREE items

 Sleep is complicated to begin with.
 There are five stages of the sleep cycle.
 Stages 1-4 autumn within NREM "non-rapid eye movement", while stage 5 is the REM sleep "rapid eye movement" phase.

 This sleep cycle lasts about 90 minutes.
 Over the course of the night, the amount of time we spend in NREM and REM stages shifts.
 Undisturbed sleep is essential.
-Between 4–6 consecutive cycles is the optimal duration over a 24-hour period.
+Between 4–6 consecutive cycles is the optimal duration of a night's sleep.

 It’s commonly accepted that the average adult needs 6–8 hours of sleep per night.
-A small minority of the population, approximately less than 5%, can do with as little as five hours without suffering cognitive and physical side effects.
+A small minority of the population can do with as little as five hours without suffering cognitive and physical side effects.

 The consequences of sleep deficiency include multiple adverse outcomes.
 You can expect deterioration in all aspects of your health and well-being.

 Lack of sleep and/or poor-quality sleep will age you prematurely, compromise your decision making, dramatically decrease your athletic performance, and increase the risk of injury.
-Alcohol or drug-induced sleep is not the healthy, restorative sleep the mind and body need either.
+Though better than not sleeping at all, alcohol or drug-induced sleep is not the healthy, restorative sleep the mind and body need either.

 How CBD Affects Sleep